soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "message" : "Upload a new avatar"
 }) %>
 ```
-soa.cm.imageUploadFormBox
+soa.cm.imageUploadFormBox<br/>
 ** TODO – ASK ARJUN **
 soa.cm.info
-•   `info` is a box that can be dismissed that delivers feedback to the user regarding important information
+* `info` is a box that can be dismissed that delivers feedback to the user regarding important information
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.info({
 "messages": [